Late 1700’s and the early 1800’s

 Marinette’s First Opera ….1879

-Sources: cinematreasures.org article by joe Vogel, Eagle Star articles
+Sources: cinematreasures.org article by joe Vogel and Eagle Star articles

 Marinette County Courthouse….1881